srobo/ops-manual/internal-structure/committee-formation.md

 ### Committee cycles

-The **competition team** and its committee operates on an 11-month cycle running from early July to early June the following year.
-The one month gap provides a much-needed break for members of the team.
-This gap also provides a definitive start of a new cycle and creates an opportunity for new volunteers to get involved starting afresh with the rest of the team.
+The **competition team** and its committee operates on an 12-month cycle running from the beginning of July to the end of June the following year.

-All **other committees** operate on a 23-month cycle running from early July in year one to early June in year three.
+All **other committees** operate on a 24-month cycle running from the beginning of July in year one to the end of June in year three.

 ### Dissolution